MillionIntegrals/vel/README.md

 time to bite the bullet and start organising deep learning models into a structure that is designed to be reused rather than copied over.

-As a goal, for most applications it should be enough to write a config file that wires existing components together and defines their hyperparameters.
+As a goal, it should be enough to write a config file that wires existing components together and defines their hyperparameters for most common applications.
 If that's not the case few bits of custom glue code should do the job.

 This repository is still in an early stage of that journey but it will grow